d-burke-data/Project_03/README.md

 - David Burke

 ## Project Overview
 This project aims to analyze tornado events from 1950 to 2024 through interactive visualizations and statistical summaries.
+[Click here for the dashboard](www.google.com)

 ## Research Questions
 - What areas are most prone to tornadoes?